ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 2. Both stacks MUST offer the same transport services, as required by the application.
 For example, if an application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.
 However, if the application does not require reliability, then a Protocol Stack that adds unnecessary reliability might be allowed as an equivalent Protocol Stack as long as it does not conflict with any other application-requested properties.

 3. Both stacks MUST offer the same security properties.
 The inclusion of transport security protocols {{I-D.ietf-taps-transport-security}} in a Protocol Stack adds additional restrictions to Protocol Stack equivalence.
 Security features and properties, such as cryptographic algorithms, peer authentication, and identity privacy vary across security protocols, and across versions of security protocols.
 Protocol equivalence ought not to be assumed for different protocols or protocol versions, even if they offer similar application configuration options.
 To ensure that security protocols are not incorrectly swapped, Transport Services systems SHOULD only automatically generate equivalent Protocol Stacks when the transport security protocols within the stacks are identical.
 Specifically, a transport system would consider protocols identical only if they are of the same type and version.
-For example, the same version of TLS running over two different transport protocol stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{I-D.ietf-tls-tls13}} are not considered equivalent.
+For example, the same version of TLS running over two different transport protocol stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{RFC8446}} are not considered equivalent.

+### Separating Connection Groups {#groups}

+By default, all stored properties of the Implementation are shared within a process, such as cached protocol state, cached path state, and heuristics.
+This provides efficiency and convenience for the application, since the Transport System Implementation will be able to automatically optimize behavior.

+There are several reasons, however, that an application might want to isolate some Connections within a single process.
+These reasons include:

+- Privacy concerns about re-using cached protocol state that can lead to linkability.
+Sensitive state may include TLS session resumption state {{RFC8446}} and HTTP cookies {{RFC6265}}.
+- Privacy concerns about allowing Connections to multiplex together, which can tell a Remote Endpoint that all of the Connections are coming from the same application (for example, when Connections are multiplexed HTTP/2 or QUIC streams).
+- Performance concerns about Connections introducing head-of-line blocking due to multiplexing or needing to share state on a single thread.

+The Transport Services API SHOULD allow applications to explicitly define Connection Groups to force separation of Cached State and Protocol Stacks.
+The interface to specify these Groups can optionally expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
+For example, an application might want to allow sharing TCP Fast Open cookies across groups, but not TLS resumption state.

 # IANA Considerations